 See more Sandglass learnings here:

-We are the TORUS, a global movement based in São Paulo and Amsterdam, which promotes changes in organisational cultures, as well as a cultural awakening in society.
+We are the TORUS, a global movement based in São Paulo and Amsterdam, which promotes changes in organizational cultures, as well as a cultural awakening in society.

 We develop experimental and proprietary methodologies based on translating and sharing relevant knowledge about the transformations necessary for our time.

-Together with a network of partners and experts around the world, we invest in original studies and the building of a safe space for learning and exchanging as social infrastructures necessary to the world today.
+Together with a network of partners and experts around the world, we invest in original studies and the development of a safe space for learning and exchange, as social infrastructures necessary to the world today.